We have good news and bad news for you.

 BulletProof Security adds a firewall to your WordPress site, obfuscates common variables like your admin account name, database table prefixes, and login URLs, and backs up key files like .htaccess and wp-config.

 BulletProof Security also comes with robust monitoring tools so that suspicious activity gets flagged right away.
-It also comes with detailed error logging to make it easier to fix any website problems that pop up.
+It also provides detailed error logging to make it easier to fix any website problems that pop up.

 AITpro Website Security is the California-company behind BulletProof Security.
 Though Ed Alexander is the owner of AITpro, BulletProof Security is open source, which means that it features contributions from people around the world.